 Cocaine has been branded the ‘perfect heart attack drug’ by a researcher from the University of Sydney.
 It has a strong effect on the heart and the vascular system.

 For many recreational users, the feeling that your heart is beating too fast is very relatable.
 The fast beating of your heart can lead to narrowed blood vessels and thicker heart muscles – those are often the result of repeated cocaine use and can lead to heart attacks.
-This is another reason you should attend our cocaine rehab, contact us now on 0125 353 0553.
+This is another reason you should attend our cocaine rehab program, contact us now on 01253 847 553.

 Cocaine Rehab: How does It work?

 Have you realised that Cocaine Rehab is the right choice to get the help you need to stay clean?
-We welcome you in joining our Cocaine Rehab Centre in Blackpool, Lancashire.
-We have helped many people to stop taking cocaine, not only in the local area, but from all over the United Kingdom.
+We welcome you in joining our Cocaine Rehab program, which is available in our Blackpool centre.
+We have helped cocaine users stop taking the drug, not only in the local area, but from all over the United Kingdom.
 We can help you get clean with our 28 day-programme, adjusted to your wants and needs.
 The first step is often Detox.
 The Detoxification process is the process of clearing your body from toxins like cocaine.

 The withdrawal symptoms can be quite intense as cocaine is a hard drug to detox from. but it is generally seen as less hard to withdraw from compared to Alcohol and Heroin.
 It is also seen as less dangerous the other two drugs.